vishvpatel02/vishvpatel02/README.md

 ### 🚀 About Me

-- 🔧 Currently working as an **Associate Platform Engineer Trainee** at **Wonderlend Hubs Pvt.
-Ltd.**, building AI-agent automation pipelines and core platform services on AWS.
+- 🔧 Currently working as an **Associate Platform Engineer** at **Wonderlend Hubs Pvt.
+Ltd.**, building AI-agent orchestration pipelines and core platform services on AWS.
-- 📚 I've explored full-stack development (React, Next.js, MongoDB, etc.) in the past purely for learning — it's not my area of depth, my current focus is backend & platform engineering.
+- 🤖 Focused on LLM & agent orchestration, semantic retrieval (pgvector/RAG), and scalable backend infrastructure for production FinTech systems.
 - 🎓 B.Tech in Computer Science & Engineering, Nirma University.

 ---